What’s the best time to post on Facebook in 2019? Simply put: when your audience will see it.

 They’re also on the site daily – spending roughly half an hour there each day.

-And it’s not just for social reasons.
+They’re not just there for social reasons either.

 This is all great news for brands.
 Fans are there, they’re engaging, and they’re open to finding businesses.